Accessing Permit Records

 Permit History Search

 - This search provides the basic information of a property including year built, last approved use based on permit records and all building, plumbing or electrical permits for the property.

 Property Status Letter

-Plans for apartments or condo complexes may not contain drawings for individual units.
-Often, only a typical plan of each floor will be submitted.
-Suites are usually not identified by their unit number on these typical floor plans, although there may be drawings of specific unit types.Go to Top
+Plans for apartments or condominium complexes may not contain drawings for individual units.
+Often, only a typical layout plan of each floor will be submitted.
+Suites may not be identified by their unit number on these typical layout plans, although there may be drawings of specific unit types.Go to Top